Val-de-Grâce (church): The Choir and baldaquin

-Below the Baldaquin is another sculptural work, "The Nativity", depicting the birth of Christ, with figures of Joseph and the Virgin Mary with the Christ child.
-The original of this work wa made by Michel Anguier in the 17th century to celebrate the birth of Louis XIV, and is now in the church of Saint-Roch, Paris.
+Below the baldaquin is another sculptural ensemble, "The Nativity", three sculptures depicting the birth of Christ, with figures of Joseph and the Virgin Mary with the Christ child.
+The original of this work wa made by Michel Anguier in the 17th century to celebrate the birth of Louis XIV and is now in the church of Saint-Roch, Paris.
 The work in Val-de-Grace is a copy made in 1869.

 The Fresco in the Dome

 The interior of the dome displays the best-known work of art in the church; a fresco painted in fourteen months by Pierre Mignard (1612-1695).
 It depicts "Heavenly Glory" and contains more than two hundred characters, including prophets, saints, martyrs, Fathers of the Church, and a few recognisable personalities, including its patroness, Queen Anne of Austria.